DETAILED ACTION

 Claim 7: As disclosed above, Neagu and Savage disclose the elements of independent claim 3.
 Although Neagu discloses a portable personal computing device (See FIG. 1 and paragraph 15), Neagu does not disclose the remaining elements of claim 7.

-Savage discloses further comprising: accessing a GPS unit of the personal computing device to determine a current location of the personal computing device (See paragraph 149, wherein GPS asset tracking is disclosed with respect to mobile devices) and to upload to the server the current time for the server to store the current time in the record in association with the uploaded input (See paragraph 133, wherein activity history tracks all file history, including when file changes are made).
+Savage discloses further comprising: accessing a GPS unit of the personal computing device to determine a current location of the personal computing device (See paragraph 149, wherein GPS asset tracking is disclosed with respect to mobile devices) and to upload to the server the current time for the server to store the current time in a record in association with the input (See paragraph 133, wherein activity history tracks all file history, including when file changes are made).

 One of ordinary skill in the art would have recognized that applying the known technique of Savage would have yielded predictable results and resulted in an improved system for the same reasons as stated above with respect to claim 1.
 Neagu and Savage do not expressly disclose the remaining claim elements.

-Lichti discloses accessing a GPS unit of the portable personal computing device to determine a current location of the portable personal computing device when the task is completed and to upload to the server the current location and current time for the server to store the current location and a current time in the record in association with task (See paragraph 79, in view of paragraph 29, wherein worker movements are logged with respect to task completion time and location; see also FIG. 7 and paragraphs 48–49, 51–52, and 69).
+Lichti discloses accessing a GPS unit of the portable personal computing device to determine a current location of the portable personal computing device when the task is completed and to upload to the server the current location and current time for the server to store the current location and a current time in a record in association with the task (See paragraph 79, in view of paragraph 29, wherein worker movements are logged with respect to task completion time and location; see also FIG. 7 and paragraphs 48–49, 51–52, and 69).

 As disclosed above, Neagu discloses a system directed to managing dispatch forms for mobile workers, and Savage discloses a system directed to managing documents in a remote worker environment.
 Lichti discloses a system directed to managing tasks with respect to mobile resources.
 Each reference discloses a system directed to managing information associated with distributed employees.
 The technique of logging time and location is applicable to the systems of Neagu and Savage as they each share characteristics and capabilities, namely, they are directed to managing information associated with remote employees.